Diviyan20/AI-Chatbot-Web-Scraper/README.md

 1. Download [Jupyter](https://jupyter.org/install)

-2. Write the following commands if not installed:
-`!pip install gradio openai requests beautifulsoup4 python-dotenv`
+2. Clone the repository or download the ipynb file

 3. Open Jupyuter lab with the following command:
 `!jupyter lab`

+4. Open the ipynb file in Jupyter lab

+5. Write the following commands if not installed:
+`!pip install gradio openai requests beautifulsoup4 python-dotenv`

-4. Then open the Gradio interface and start chatting! 🚀
+6. Then open the Gradio interface and start chatting! 🚀